News Explorer

 Enable silent push notifications When enabled, subscribes the app to a notification server that will periodically send a silent push notification to the app, to download new articles in the background.
 More info about this can be found in section Background Push Notifications above.

 Sync Timeout Determines, expressed in seconds, how much time the RSS and Mastodon download session may take.
-You should increase the default of 20 seconds when you have a lot of subscriptions.
+You should increase the default of 20 seconds when you have a lot of feeds.

 Use feed update interval data Some feeds contains data about the update frequency and interval.
 When this setting is enabled, the interval data will be used to prevent unnecessary download actions.